Do I need bypass surgery?

 Blood vessels such as a vein from your legs and sometimes an artery from your arms are used for the other grafts.
 You can have one graft, but it’s more common to have two, three or four (often called double, triple or quadruple bypasses).

-Surgeons usually make a cut down the middle of the breastbone to reach your heart.
+During this procedure, surgeons usually make a cut down the middle of the breastbone to reach your heart.
 But in some operations the breastbone doesn't need to be cut.
 This is called minimally invasive surgery.

 If your surgeon needs to cut your breastbone, you will have a long wound down the middle of your chest.
 If you have had a vein graft from your leg or an artery graft from your arm, you will have a smaller wound in these places too.